 This means that the US can run a persistent trade deficit without seeing the dollar lose value.

 The high demand for dollars to underwrite global trade also sustains the US trade deficit.
 Because the dollar is in high demand its value remains despite the deficit, making American exports more expensive and imports cheaper and sustaining the deficit.

 Where Is the Deficit Now?

 The US trade deficit has steadily increased since 2014.
-In the last few months, the deficit fell for the first time in many years, dropping from close to $110 billion n March 2022 to just under $80 billion in June.
-The drop was driven primarily by record US exports of Natural Gas and very high prices for that commodity.
-Exports were up 1.7% and imports dropped 0.3%
+In the last few months, the deficit increased from $58.6 billion in August 2023 to just $63.2 billion in November.
+The increase was driven primarily by record US imports prompted by sales of cell phones and other household goods, passenger cars, crude oil, transport, travel, computer accessories, civilian aircraft and parts and other industrial machinery.
+Exports were up 2.2%, and imports increased by 2.7%.

 It is not clear whether this trend will continue.
 The US deficit will vary with import and export levels and with prices of key commodities, but it seems unlikely that the US will move to a trade surplus any time soon.